 Give: Carrying out acts of kindness, whether small or large, can increase happiness, life satisfaction and general sense of wellbeing.

 The 5 Ways To Wellbeing information is freely available for parents on the NHS website at www.nhs.uk.
 There is a copy of the 5 Ways posters below with some top tips and links to helpful websites.
-You can also find further information about how to apply the guidance at home at www.youngminds.org.uk/amillionandme.
-We hope that you find this guidance useful and that you are able to support your child through discussions and reminders at home.
+You can also find further information about supporting your child at https://www.youngminds.org.uk/parent/.
+We hope that you find this guidance useful.